alexanderpaolini/competitive-online-coding/README.md

 # Competitive Online Coding

-Competitive Online Programming (or C.O.C. for short) is a competitive programming site where trials are time-based rather than points based.
+Competitive Online Coding (or C.O.C. for short) is a competitive programming site where trials are time-based rather than points based.

 Players are encouraged to complete their problems as FAST as possible to win battles.